Characters of the Marvel Cinematic Universe: A–L: Dum Dum Dugan

 Timothy "Dum Dum" Dugan (portrayed by Neal McDonough) is a member and leader of the Howling Commandos who fought alongside Steve Rogers, Bucky Barnes, and Peggy Carter during World War II.

-As of 2025, the character has appeared in four projects: the film Captain America: The First Avenger; the Marvel One-Shot Agent Carter (2013); and the Marvel Television series Agents of S.H.I.E.L.D.
-(2013–2020) and Agent Carter (2015–2016).
+As of 2026, the character has appeared in four projects: the film Captain America: The First Avenger; the Marvel One-Shot Agent Carter (2013); and the Marvel Television series Agents of S.H.I.E.L.D. and Agent Carter (2015–2016).
 An alternate universe variant of Dugan appeared in one project: the Disney+ animated series What If...?.

 D.U.M.-E and U

 D.U.M.-E (portrayed by Henry Lewis) and U (portrayed by Jonathan Sayer) are a pair of robots created by Tony Stark to assist him in his workshop.

-As of 2025, the characters have appeared in five projects: the films Iron Man (2008), Iron Man 2 (2010), Iron Man 3, Spider-Man: Homecoming, and Spider-Man: No Way Home.
+As of 2026, the characters have appeared in five projects: the films Iron Man (2008), Iron Man 2 (2010), Iron Man 3, Spider-Man: Homecoming, and Spider-Man: No Way Home.
 They will return in the upcoming Disney+ series VisionQuest (2026).

 Dennis Dunphy

 Dennis Dunphy (portrayed by William Mark McCullough) is a United States Navy SEALs commander and friend of Sam Wilson.
 He is killed by Samuel Sterns.

-As of 2025, the character has appeared in one project: the film Captain America: Brave New World.
+As of 2026, the character has appeared in one project: the film Captain America: Brave New World.

 Jack Duquesne / Swordsman

 Jacques "Jack" Duquesne (portrayed by Tony Dalton) is a wealthy socialite who is a highly skilled fencer.
 Along with his uncle Armand III, he attends a black market auction of items stolen from the Avengers compound in 2024, and steals Ronin's retractable sword.
 He is framed for his uncle's murder by his fiancée Eleanor Bishop on Wilson Fisk's request.
 Jack later assists Kate Bishop in fighting the Tracksuit Mafia.
-By 2027, Jack has become a sword-wielding vigilante in New York City known as the Swordsman, who, after vigilantism was deemed illegal in the city, was imprisoned in Mayor Fisk's dungeon.
+By 2027, Jack has become a sword-wielding vigilante in New York City known as the Swordsman, who, after vigilantism was deemed illegal in the city, was imprisoned in Mayor Wilson Fisk's dungeon, though Jack is later freed by Daredevil, who helps him free other prisoners and escape from Fisk's Anti-Vigilante Task Force (AVTF).
+After that, Jack decides to leave New York, but not before setting up a bank account for Daredevil and his ally Karen Page to use in case of need.

-As of 2025, the character has appeared in two projects: the Disney+ series Hawkeye and Daredevil: Born Again.
+As of 2026, the character has appeared in two projects: the Disney+ series Hawkeye and Daredevil: Born Again.

 Duquesne family

 Armand Duquesne III (portrayed by Simon Callow) is the uncle of Jack Duquesne.
 In 2024, Armand III discovered that Jack's then-fiancée Eleanor Bishop was working for crime boss Wilson Fisk and threatened to expose them, prompting Eleanor to kill Armand III.
 Armand Duquesne VII (portrayed by Jonathan Bergman) is the grandson of Armand III.

-As of 2025, the characters have appeared in one project: the Disney+ series Hawkeye.
+As of 2026, the characters have appeared in one project: the Disney+ series Hawkeye.